-Column Units Contents Scenario integer Unique index of the scenario, where 0 represents the baseline, while 1 and Section 10 micgei above represent the action alternatives.
+Column Units Contents Scenario integer Unique index of the scenario, where 0 represents the baseline, while 1 and above represent the action alternatives.
 Scenario Name text A short name describing the key features of the scenario.
-Model Year model year Model years analyzed during the study period.
-A value of "TOTAL" is used to represent the sums (or averages) across all model years for some of the outputs, where applicable.
-Reg-Class text The regulatory class for which the societal costs are reported.
-When multiple regulatory classes are present in the output, a value of "TOTAL" is used to represent the sums (or averages) across all regulatory classes for some of the outputs, where applicable.
+M - 1-1 V model Model years analyzed during the study period, as well as a range historic Model Year year model years necessary for fleet analysis calculations.
+The regulatory class for which the societal costs are reported.
+When multiple Reg-Class toxt regulatory classes are present in the output, a value of "TOTAL" is used to Reg-Class text represent the sums (or a verages) across all regulatory classes for some of the outputs, where applicable.
 Disc-Rate number Social discount rate applied to future benefits.
-A value of 0 indicates undiscounted costs.
-Foregone Consumer Sales Surplus dollars (k) Lost consumer surplus resulting from reduced vehicle sales accumulated across all vehicles for a specific model year and regulatory class.
-Lost consumer surplus is assumed to occur entirely at the time of vehicle purchase (i.e., at age 0).
-Tech Cost dollars (k) Total amount of technology costs accumulated across all vehicles for a specific model year and regulatory class.
-Technology costs are assumed to occur entirely at the time of vehicle purchase (i.e., at age 0).
-Maint/Repair Cost dollars (k) Total amount of maintenance and repair costs accumulated across all vehicles for a specific model year and regulatory class.
-Maintenance and repair costs are assumed to occur entirely at the time of vehicle purchase (i.e., at age 0).
-Implicit Opportunity Cost dollars (k) Implied opportunity cost resulting from applying technologies such that all efficiency gains improve fuel economy rather than also increasing the performance or utility of a vehicle.
-Although the implicit opportunity cost captures changes in fuel savings occurring over multiple vehicle ages, the resulting net sum of these changes in fuel savings is attributed to and calculated at the time of vehicle purchase (i.e., age 0).
-This value is accumulated across all vehicles for a specific model year and regulatory class.
-Fuel Tax Revenue dollars (k) Total fuel tax revenues accumulated across all vehicles over their lifetime for a specific model year and regulatory class.
-Retail Fuel Outlay dollars (k) Total retail fuel expenditures accumulated across all vehicles over their lifetime for a specific model year and regulatory class.
-Drive Value dollars (k) Benefits from the additional driving that results from improved fuel economy, accumulated across all vehicles over their lifetime for a specific model year and regulatory class.
-Refueling Time Cost dollars (k) Benefits from reduced refueling frequency due to the extended vehicle range and improved fuel economy, accumulated across all vehicles over their lifetime for a specific model year and regulatory class.
-Fatality Risk Value dollars (k) Value offsetting the risk of additional vehicle-related fatalities internalized by the driver, attributed to the additional miles driven due to rebound, accumulated across all vehicles over their lifetime for a specific model year and regulatory class.
+A value of 0 indicates Disc-Rate number undiscounted costs.
+Lost consumer surplus resulting from reduced vehicle sales accumulated Foregone Consumer dollars across all vehicles for a specific model year and regulatory class.
+Lost Sales Surplus (k) consumer surplus is assumed to occur entirely at the time of vehicle purchase (i.e., at age 0). dollars Total amount of technology costs accumulated across all vehicles for a Tech Cost (k) specific model year and regulatory class.
+Technology costs are assumed to · / occur entirely at the time of vehicle purchase (i.e., at age 0). dollars Total amount of maintenance and repair costs accumulated across all vehicles Maint/Repair Cost (k) for a specific model year and regulatory class.
+Maintenance and repair costs , , are assumed to occur entirely at the time of vehicle purchase (i.e., at age 0).
+Implied opportunity cost resulting from applying technologies such that all efficiency gains improve fuel economy rather than also increasing the performance or utility of a vehicle.
+Although the implicit opportunity cost Implicit Opportunity dollars captures changes in fuel savings occurring over multiple vehicle ages, the Cost (k) resulting net sum of these changes in fuel savings is attributed to and calculated at the time of vehicle purchase (i.e., age 0).
+This value is accumulated a cross all vehicles for a specific model year and regulatory class.
+Commercial Operator Implied opportunity cost attributed to a portion of consumers that purchase Implicit Opportunity dollars vehicles for commercial use, accumulated across all vehicles over their Cost (k) lifetime for a specific model year and regulatory class. dollars Total fuel tax revenues a ccumulated a cross all vehicles over their lifetime for Fuel Tax Revenue (k) a specific model year and regulatory class. dollars Total retail fuel expenditures accumulated across all vehicles over their Retail Fuel Outlay (k) lifetime for a specific model year and regulatory class.
+Drive Value Benefits from the additional driving that results from improved fuel economy, dollars (k) accumulated across all vehicles over their lifetime for a specific model year and regulatory class.
+Refueling Time Cost dollars Benefits from reduced refueling frequency due to the extended vehicle range (k) and improved fuel economy, accumulated across all vehicles over their lifetime for a specific model year and regulatory class.